martenframework/marten/docs/versioned_docs/version-0.1/models-and-databases/how-to/create-custom-model-fields.md

 end
 ```

-It should be noted that you will usually want to handle the case of `nil` values as part of this methods since fields can be configured as nullable via the [`null: true`](../reference/fields#null) option.
+It should be noted that you will usually want to handle the case of `nil` values as part of this method since fields can be configured as nullable via the [`null: true`](../reference/fields#null) option.

 If the value can't be processed properly by your field class, then it may be necessary to raise an exception.
 To do that you can leverage the `#raise_unexpected_field_value` method, which will raise a `Marten::DB::Errors::UnexpectedFieldValue` exception.